rwilliam4444/ansible-role-event-log-archiver-zip-move-to-eventlogs-folder/README.md

 # Description:
-This role will check the server's drives (C, D, E, & F), at the root level, for a directory called ibmeventlogs.
-If none are found then a folder will be created on the C: drive called c:\\ibmeventlogs.
+This role will check the server's drives (C, D, E, & F), at the root level, for a directory called eventlogs.
+If none are found then a folder will be created on the C: drive called c:\\eventlogs.
 The role will also ensure that the necessary ZIP utility file is on the server.
-The role will then zip the system, security and application event logs files (archive*.evtx) inside the previously mentioned folder called ibmeventlogs.
+The role will then zip the system, security and application event logs files (archive*.evtx) inside the previously mentioned folder called eventlogs.
 Once the files are zipped, then the playbook will remove the archive*.evtx files.

 # Requirements